cianleypoldt/zenoa-engine/README.md

 $$

 **Where:**

-- $e$ is the restitution coefficient
+- $e$: coefficient of restitution (bounciness)
-- $\vec{v}_{rel}$ is the relative velocity at the contact
+- $\vec{v}_{rel}$: relative velocity at the contact point
+- $\vec{n}$: collision normal
-- $\vec{n}$ is the contact normal
+- $m$: mass of the body
-- $m$, $I$ are the mass and moment of inertia
+- $I$: moment of inertia
+- $\vec{r}$: vector from center of mass to contact point

+The result is an instantaneous impulse that separates the objects and transfers momentum in a physically consistent way.

 ### Friction

-Basic Coulomb friction is supported.
-Tangential impulses are clamped relative to the normal impulse, allowing simple sliding and resting contact behavior.
+The engine supports **Coulomb friction** using a simplified model.
+A tangential impulse is applied at the contact point and **clamped relative to the normal impulse**, allowing for basic **sliding** and **static contact** behavior.
+This enables support for resting contacts, surface drag, and glancing collisions with minimal complexity.

 ---

 ## Design Notes

-- Uses **Structure of Arrays (SoA)** for better cache behavior during updates.
+- Implements a **Structure of Arrays (SoA)** layout to improve cache efficiency during simulation steps.
-- Simulation runs on a **fixed timestep** for consistency and repeatability.
+- Runs on a **fixed timestep** to ensure deterministic behavior and consistent results across platforms.
-- Engine **state** is stored in a **self-contained context**, allowing integration into other applications or environments.
+- Stores the entire engine **state in a single context object**, making integration into other systems straightforward and self-contained.
-- Custom `entity_list` structure keeps all IDs consistent through deletions and avoids large memory moves or resizes.
+- Uses a custom `entity_list` structure to maintain stable IDs across deletions and avoid costly memory reallocations or shuffling.

 ---

 ## About

-Zenoa is a physics engine project developed at age 17 with a focus on performance, determinism, and low-level system design—built both as a functional engine and as a deeper study in real-time simulation.
+**Zenoa** is a custom 2D physics engine developed at age 17, designed with an emphasis on **performance**, **determinism**, and **low-level system architecture**.
+It serves both as a functional simulation engine and a hands-on exploration of real-time physics modeling.

 ---